 Mastering first impressions is sometimes viewed as one of the most mysterious parts of the recruitment process.

 You prepare for weeks or months; you spend hours carefully choosing your outfit and rehearsing hairstyles or makeup.
-You read books, and articles, join Facebook groups, and run sample English tests.
+You read books and articles, join Facebook groups, and run sample English tests.
 You get to the venue with your documents when the day finally comes.
-You go in, say hello, hand over your CV, smile and answer one or two questions.
-Then your faith is decided based on this interaction: you either stay and continue the interview or go home.
+You go in, say hello, hand over your CV, smile, and answer one or two questions.
+Then, based on this interaction, your faith is decided: you either stay and continue the interview or go home.

 The encounter with the recruiters is very brief, usually under 5 minutes.

 Some of the most popular questions asked are “Why do you want to become a cabin crew?”, “Why do you want to work for our airline?” or “What are you currently doing?”

 After you hand over your CV, photos, and other documents the airline requires at this stage, the recruiter will confirm your best contact number and tell you the expected waiting time until they communicate with the successful candidates.
 It might be a few hours or a few days.

 Not only will this feel like the fastest decision-making, but it will bring you face to face with another hard-to-comprehend reality of the cabin crew recruitment process: you are now one of the many candidates in the same line – they are all beautifully dressed, perfectly groomed, polite, smiling and friendly.

 Those minutes in front of the recruiter will decide if you move into another line – one of the chosen candidates who will have the opportunity to show more of their personality.

 So how can you stand out on this first interaction and make a stellar first impression?